jeremyreeder/thesafehouse.info/faq.md

 I ride [sexy Italian sportbikes][sexy-bike] and cook tasty [exotic grub][tasty-grub].

 Sometimes I play a sweet electric guitar with cool custom pick-up wiring.
 I'm better at the wiring than I am at the playing.
-But anyway, here's some instrumental music for your enjoyment: [The Star-Spangled Banner (MP3)][anthem]
+But anyway, here's some of my instrumental music for your enjoyment: [The Star-Spangled Banner (MP3)][anthem]

 I'm also a [community defense enthusiast][gridscout].